 You can also identify negative keywords through the Amazon Sponsored Products Search Terms Report.

-“If you are spending a lot of money on Sponsored Products, then you should definitely pay attention to negative keywords,” says Nick Sandberg, Marketplace Program Development Manager at CPC Strategy.
+“If you are spending a lot of money on Sponsored Products, then you should definitely pay attention to negative keywords,” says Nick Sandberg, Senior Marketplace Analyst at Tinuiti.

 “I’ve discovered sellers who have $200 or more spend on a keyword that is not acquiring any clicks and is not associated with the product at all.
 Those kinds of terms are something you don’t want to show up for.”

 Dynamic bidding is a campaign optimization setting now available for Sponsored Products.

 According to Amazon, you can choose to have Amazon adjust your bid up or down in real time by a maximum of 100% based on the likelihood of conversion.

 Dynamic bids – down only: What this means is Amazon will reduce your bids in real time for clicks that may be less likely to convert to a sale.

 Pro-Tip: Any campaigns created before October 2018 used this strategy.

 Dynamic bids – up and down: In this case, Amazon will increase your bids in real time for clicks that may be more likely to convert to a sale, and reduce them for clicks that may be less likely to convert to a sale.